 Treating Schizoaffective Disorder

 Viewpoint Dual Recovery Center varies its treatment of schizoaffective disorder depending on the severity of the symptoms manifesting from the illness.
 Many of our clients respond well to a combination of various therapies, medication, and help with life skills.
 Some benefit by admitting themselves for inpatient hospitalization.
 We also offer men’s and women’s treatment programs.
-These programs allow our patients to focus entirely on their recovery.
+These programs allow our clients to focus entirely on their recovery.

-The medications used for treating schizoaffective disorder include antipsychotics, mood stabilizers, and depressants.
+The medications used for treating schizoaffective disorder include antipsychotics, mood stabilizers, and antidepressants.
 Our team of professionals provides constant monitoring to ensure clients receive the best care.
 We make adjustments as needed to help clients achieve the best outcome from their treatment plan.

-Some clients come to our facility with a dual diagnosis.
+Most (90%) clients come to our facility with a dual diagnosis.
 They may be dealing with a drug or alcohol addiction that also needs care.
 The staff at Viewpoint Dual Recovery Center gives each client a thorough evaluation to ensure we capture all their needs and map out a practical course of treatment.

 We make the entire process work through alliances with therapists, psychiatrists, case managers, and clinical staff.
 That allows us to help clients at different stages of their illness and craft unique treatment plans to suit their needs.